hi3uuu/vhoney/README.md

 - The software was designed with best effort security, not to be in stealth mode.
 Because then, we probably would not be able to provide those kind of honeypot services.
 - You install and you run within your responsibility.
 Choose your deployment wisely as a system compromise can never be ruled out.
 - Honeypots - by design - should not host any sensitive data.
 Make sure you don't add any.
-- By default, your data is submitted to [SecurityMeter](https://www.sicherheitstacho.eu/start/main).
-You can disable this in the config.
-But hey, wouldn't it be better to contribute to the community?

 <a name="faq"></a>
 # FAQ